Bachelor of Engineering (Automation and Robotics Engineering) (Co-op) Pathway for Electromechanical Engineering

 6. Lead and perform diagnostics on a variety of industrial automation controls, sensors, data acquisition devices and interfaces by developing and using troubleshooting skills and techniques.

-7. Ensure all work is performed in compliance of relevant laws, codes, regulations, policies, ethical principles, safety procedures and engineering practices and standards.
+7. Ensure all work is performed in compliance with relevant laws, codes, regulations, policies, ethical principles, safety procedures and engineering practices and standards.

 8. Contribute to the on-going and upcoming innovation and research in the robotics and automation field.